YusufHasan94/YusufHasan94/README.md

     </div>
     <div>
         <h1>Hi there 👋</h1>
-        <p>I am Md.
-Yusuf Hasan.
-A passionate developer.
-My main areas of interest are web.
-A Front-end enthusiast on a journey to become a Full-stack developer.
-Passionate about crafting seamless web experiences.</p>
+        <p>I'm Md.
+Yusuf Hasan, a dedicated developer with a passion for web development.
+My primary focus lies in the realm of web technologies.
+I'm particularly enthusiastic about front-end development and currently on a journey to evolve into a full-stack developer.
+I take great joy in creating smooth and engaging web experiences.</p>
         <ul align="left">
             <li>Currently I'm learning Redux.</li>
             <li>Working with MERN stack.</li>